Understanding env() Safe Area Insets in CSS

 Doubling Up Safe Areas

-When nesting elements, be careful not to apply safe area padding multiple times:
+When nesting elements, don't apply safe area padding more than once.

 Summary